Discover the nature park

 Geology

 We are talking about the youngest rocks of the Lechtal Alps.
-They were formed in the Cretaceous period (90 million years).
-During the first mountain-building phase, erosion/weathering has already started....
+They were formed in the Cretaceous period (90 million years ago).
+During the first mountain-building phase, erosion/weathering has already set in....

 learn more